"I have no technical ability. And I know nothing about music."

 How Rick Rubin built Def Jam from an NYU dorm room

-Then came 1986 and "Walk This Way."
+Then came Raising Hell and "Walk This Way."
 Rubin heard something in the rap intro to the Aerosmith song that had been sitting there since 1975 — Joe Perry's riff, Steven Tyler's half-spoken opening — and decided to make the fusion literal.
 Run-DMC on the verses.
 Aerosmith through the wall.
 The first rap single to break the top five on the Billboard Hot 100.
-It's not what a pattern-recognizer does.
-It's what a Four does: sense the emotional continuity between two rooms nobody else thought were related, then force the wall down.
+That isn't pattern recognition.
+That's a Four sensing the emotional continuity between two rooms nobody else thought were related, then forcing the wall down.

 Why Rick Rubin says he knows nothing about music